senzing-garage/docker-compose-demo/README.md

    docker-compose --profile new --file ${SENZING_TOOLS_DOCKER_COMPOSE_FILE} down --volumes
    ```

-   *Note:* The optional [--volumes] parameter cleans up the volumes.
+   1. `--volumes`

-   Omit the [--volumes] parameter if the data is to be reused via
+      The optional [--volumes] parameter cleans up the volumes.
-   [--profile resume].
+      Omit the [--volumes] parameter if the data is to be reused via [--profile resume].

 ## Services